How to prune lavender for healthy growth

 Clean and sharp pruning shears or a sharp knife

-While pruning depends on the season and the type of lavender plant you are growing, it generally follows a simple process that involves:
+While pruning depends on the season and the type of lavender plant you are growing, it generally follows a simple process that involve:

-Deadheading is removing the dead flowerheads and spikes of your lavender plant.
+Deadheading lavender means removing the dead flowerheads and spikes of the plant.
 It shouldn’t be necessary if you do regular pruning; however, it is a good practice if you want to keep your plants looking fresh and attractive.
-Also, if you’re too nervous to start heavy pruning, you can try deadheading first to get a feel of where to make deeper cuts.
+If you’re too nervous to start heavy pruning, you can try deadheading first to get a feel of where to make deeper cuts.

-The general rule to prune lavender is to avoid cutting back to the woody stems.
+The general rule for pruning lavender is to avoid cutting back to the woody stems.
 This will hinder regrowth as the wood that grows on lavender does not rejuvenate.
 It is also prone to weakening and splitting.
-Thus, avoid over-pruning—this may harm or kill your lavender plant.
-It is also a good practice to leave fresh new leaves on the stems.
+So, avoid over-pruning—this may harm or kill your lavender plant.
+It’s also a good practice to leave fresh new leaves on the stems.

 Shaping is done more for the upkeep of your lavender plant’s appearance—to maintain an even, dome-like shape, cut the outside stems shorter than the middle stems.
 This will encourage your desired growth pattern and lessen the need for shaping as your plant grows.

-Now that you’ve learned the basics of pruning lavender, consider these specific tips for the different seasons and lavender varieties.
-Following these will not only keep your lavender plants looking healthy but will also help you avoid cutting back your lavender plant too often, as this may end up harming your plant.
+Now that you’ve learned the basics of lavender pruning, consider these specific tips for the different seasons and lavender varieties.
+Following these will keep your lavender plants healthy and help you know when to cut back lavender so you can avoid doing it too often.

 Pruning young lavender: It’s ideal to start pruning early—don’t wait until it turns woody because you’ll have difficulty shaping your plant.
 Pinch off new growth at the tips to encourage dense branching.
-You can also cut the foliage by about a third so it grows into a neat mound shape.
+You can also cut the foliage by about a third, so it grows into a neat mound.

-Pruning mature and established plants: Mark about two to three inches above your plant’s woody base.
+Pruning mature and established plants: Mark about 5 to 10 cm above your plant’s woody base.
 This spot where the soft green stem meets the wood is where you want to start pruning.
 Pinch or cut off the first set of leaves at the tip of the stem to encourage quicker reblooming.